adameubanks/disk-usage/README.md

 1. Create a new Sandbox app

-2. Insert the repository link and name the app `DiskUsage`
+2. Insert the repository link and name the app `ResourceManager`

 3. Open the app to get a real-time display of storage use